Mummanajagadeesh/V-RU81K5CU83/README.md

 - The first time you run the solver, it may take longer due to the initial calculation of move tables.
 - Subsequent solves will be faster as the tables are cached.

+## Future Goals

+We have exciting plans for the future of this project:

+- **Hardware Integration**: The next step is to bring this solution into the physical world.
+Using computer vision (CV) techniques, we aim to read the Rubik's Cube faces via a camera and translate the detected state into a solvable format.
+- **3D Design**: We are currently working on the 3D design of the hardware, which is under construction.
+This will involve a mechanism where gripper-like structures hold and manipulate the cube for solving.
+- **Optimization**: Another goal is to reduce the time required for solving, making the process as fast and efficient as possible.
+- **Physical Cube Solving**: Ultimately, the project will be able to solve a real Rubik's Cube using robotic structures that simulate the virtual environment.

+We are open to contributions from anyone interested in participating in this exciting journey.
+If you'd like to help us push the project forward, feel free to reach out!

 ## License